PC6050 - Qualitative Research Methods in Psychology (2022/23)

 Summative assessment will be coursework based.
 The assessment comprises two pieces of coursework arising from related practical work.

-The second focuses on employing a particular method of analysing and interpreting data (e.g., Interpretative Phenomenological Analysis, Discourse Analysis) on the data set (e.g., interview transcripts, secondary materials).
+The second assessment focuses on employing a particular method of data collection (e.g. interviews; focus group) and analysis (e.g., Interpretative Phenomenological Analysis, Discourse Analysis) on the data set (e.g., interview transcripts, and interpreting the data.
 The coursework report includes a description of the process of analysis, a discussion of the philosophical and epistemologial assumptions behind the analysis, the interpretation rendered, and an evaluation of the approach used.

-For each piece of coursework, students are given a choice of three equivalent assignments: in the first case, these vary in terms of the method of data collection to be employed; and in the second, in terms of the approach to analysing and interpreting data.
+For each piece of coursework, you will be given a choice of three equivalent assignments: in the first case, these vary in terms of the method of data collection to be employed; and in the second, in terms of the approach to analysing and interpreting data.
 The purpose of this is to enable students to select the methods which may be of most interest/ relevance to them which may then feed into their knowledge surrounding their psychology project.

-There will be ample opportunity for discussion in class, practical elements to the different methods of data collection and analysis through the workshops and through one to one webbased discussions with the lecturer using Journal facility on weblearn allowing formative assessment.
+There will be ample opportunity for discussion in class, practical elements to the different methods of data collection and analysis through the workshops and through formative assessment.
 Students must gain an average mark of 40% across the two coursework components in order to pass this module.